rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

     To open a terminal inside VSCode (which will ensure your paths are set up correctly, etc.), use `View > Terminal`.

-{{ todo("AZ: The bit about VS Code appears abruptly.
-Is the user expected to use VS Code, or this is more like a 'tip' in case the user is using VS Code.
-If its the former, then this might be a place to talk about or link to details about VS Code integrations if there are any.
-If it is the latter, then consider writing it as a 'tip'.") }}
-{{ todo("BCP: FOr VERSE, everyone will be using VSCode.
-It's possible that people outside VERSE will have other ways, but this should be presented as the default.") }}

 ```
 $ cn test min3.broken.c